- A -

 EQUITY – the difference between the fair market value and current indebtedness, also referred to as "owner’s interest."

-EQUITY LOAN – a loan for an equity position which represents an ownership position in a property or a loan for the participation in the profits of the commercial property
+EQUITY LOAN – a loan for an equity position that represents an ownership position in a property or a loan for the participation in the profits of the commercial property

 ESCROW – 1.
 A special account set up by the lender in which money is held to pay for taxes and insurance.
 2. A third party who carries out the instructions of both the buyer and seller to handle the paperwork at the settlement.